Mangopay/mangopay2-php-sdk/README.md

 ```

-Sample usage of Mangopay SDK installed with Composer in a Symfony project
+Sample usage with Composer in a Symfony project
 -------------------------------------------------
 You can integrate Mangopay features in a Service in your Symfony project.